yegor256/takes/README.md

 )
 ```

-This `TsHitRefresh` takes is a decorator of another takes.
+This `FkHitRefresh` fork is a decorator of takes.
 Once it sees
 `X-Takes-Refresh` header in the request, it realizes that the server is running in
-"hit-refresh" mode and doesn't pass the request to the encapsulated takes.
-Instead, it
+"hit-refresh" mode and passes the request to the encapsulated takes.
+Before it
-tries to understand whether any of the resources are older than compiled files.
+passes the request it tries to understand whether any of the resources
-If they are older, it tries to run compilation tool to build them again.
+are older than compiled files.
+If they are older, it tries
+to run compilation tool to build them again.

 ## Request Methods (POST, PUT, HEAD, etc.)